The League of Gentlemen — Live Again!

 Some the characters we left at the end of the 2017 specials are given new, and sometimes surprising, new life, such as at Pauline’s Funeral, which is not quite as final as you might first think.
 The Dentons make two appearances: the first is Auntie Val’s Wedding, with a starring role given to Papa Lazarou; the second is a Benjamin/Harvey flashback which provides the evening’s prime gross-out moment (and it does have some competition).
 It’s an absolute peach, with pretty much every bodily fluid you can imagine flying about.

 Les McQueen gets to deliver a rocking, but queasily funny (in a Yewtree kind of way) 70s style musical number, before we get to the show’s finale.
 Who else could it be, but Edward and Tubbs?
-They finish the night in their local shop, coming face to face with a canvassing Tory MP, before planning an explosive end for Papa Lazarou, including a cameo for one Hilary Briss.
+They finish the night in their local shop, coming face to face with a canvassing Tory MP, before planning an explosive end for Papa Lazarou, which also includes a cameo for one Hilary Briss.

 This is the first time I’ve seen the LoG live, but on the way out, overhearing a few other punters who’ve seen them a number of times before, tonight’s was well up to the standards they expected.
 That it was funny goes almost without saying, but the things that impressed me most were the clever integration of video with the stage work, and the quality of the set design, which made the whole thing move at pace, and didn’t let up.
 It’s clearly a show which has taken a lot of careful planning and creative energy, and it really paid off, because it was quite wonderful.
 But then, given their back catalogue, and the associated projects they’ve done, I’d hardly have expected anything less.